V5668 Sagittarii

 V5668 Sagittarii, also known as Nova Sagittarii 2015 Number 2 was the second and brighter of two novae in the southern constellation of Sagittarius in 2015 (the first was V5667 Sagittarii, reported on 12 February 2015).
 It was discovered by John Seach of Chatsworth Island, New South Wales, Australia on 15 March 2015 with a DSLR patrol camera.
 At the time of discovery it was a 6th magnitude star.
-It peaked at magnitude of 4.32 on March 21, 2015, making it easily visible to the naked eye.
+It peaked at magnitude of 4.32 on March 21, 2015, making it visible to the naked eye.

 V5668 Sagittarii's peak brightness was followed by a series of fluctuations in brightness, then a strong decline of 7 magnitudes during June as the nova went through a dust formation phase.
 The light curve for this event is very similar to the DQ Herculis intermediate polar, and it shows a coincident oscillation in X-ray flux with a period of 71±2 s due to rotation of the white dwarf.
 The white dwarf and its companion star are surrounded by a dusty shell of ejected material.